Developing SSE Type MCP Services

 - Conduct comprehensive testing to identify potential errors.

-- Implement monitoring systems to track tool invocation performance and accuracy.
+- Implement a monitoring system to track tool call performance and accuracy.

 - Consider adding a caching layer to reduce the load on backend services.